ilan-anodot/anodotcost_api_docs_slate/source/includes/_Post Metrics.md

 ```

 Use this API to send metrics to Anodot based on a schema you're defined (Protocol 3.0)
 Please note that the maximal number of entries is 10K per request.

+Some guidelines for using the protocol:

+* Measurement names, dimension and tag names and values should contain ascii/UTF-8 characters only.
+* The following characters are not allowed: “.”, “=” and space.
+(Remove them or replace then with "_".
+* Dimension name is a string, 1-50 characters.
+* Dimension value is a string, 1-150 characters.

 ### Request